borglandlab/RunningWheel/WheelAnalysis_macOS.md

 The running wheel system can be run as standalone running wheels, or as part of the ABA protocol, as found in our research publication.
 Make sure you download the appropriate one.
 Both versions use a setup GUI and then a GUI to run the code, but if you are planning to follow our ABA protocol then the ABA GUI will facilitate this.

-### Install third party python modules using pip
+### Install third party Python modules using pip

-Here is a list of the third party modueles that you will need to install using pip
+Here is a list of the third party modules that you will need to install using pip
 1. [openpyxl](https://pypi.org/project/openpyxl/)
 2. [pytz](https://pypi.org/project/pytz/)
 3. [matlabengine](https://www.mathworks.com/help/matlab/matlab_external/install-the-matlab-engine-for-python.html)